fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 </table>

 ## Tests
 Tests are essential for conditionals.
 As their name suggests, they test to see whether or not a condition is satisfied.
 If the condition is satisfied they return 0, while if the condition is unsatisfied they return 1.
-Square brackets (which are a bulletin, by-the-way), <code>[...]</code>, are used for tests, although double square brackets (<code>[[...]]</code>) can also be used for this purpose since Bash 2.02.
+Square brackets (which are a bulletin, by-the-way), `[...]`, are used for tests, although double square brackets (`[[...]]`) can also be used for this purpose since Bash 2.02.
 The difference, from what I can tell, between single and double square brackets is that double square brackets allow one to perform more advanced tests than single square brackets.
 Single square brackets are also POSIX compliant and are found on all Unix shells.[^6]
 ## Conditionals
 In Bash scripts conditionals use the output of a test and perform an action accordingly.
-Conditionals usually involve at least one of the following keywords: <code>case</code>, <code>if</code>, <code>else</code>, <code>elseif</code> and <code>fi</code>.
+Conditionals usually involve at least one of the following keywords: `case`, `if`, `else`, `elseif` and `fi`.
 ## Functions
 Functions are essentially convenient ways we can group pieces of code together, so as to give them order and make them more logical.
 Quite often functions are designed to take input and use it to generate an output, or to perform a task, although some functions require no input.
-All Bash functions share two main things in common: the use of the word "function" and the fact the function's contents are contained within curly braces <code>{...}</code>.
+All Bash functions share two main things in common: the use of the word "function" and the fact the function's contents are contained within curly braces `{...}`.
 ## Loops
-Loops (which involve the <code>for</code> keyword), in Bash scripts, are used to automate the performing of tedious tasks that are sufficiently similar to one another.
+Loops (which involve the `for` keyword), in Bash scripts, are used to automate the performing of tedious tasks that are sufficiently similar to one another.
 ## Selectors
-Selectors (marked by the <code>select</code> keyword) gives users choices as to which input(s) the rest of the selector block uses.
+Selectors (marked by the `select` keyword) gives users choices as to which input(s) the rest of the selector block uses.
 # Applications
 The primary value of Bash scripts is to automate tasks that would otherwise have to be done, over a longer time-frame by a human operator.
 I personally use shell scripts to make my life, when I am at the command-line, easier.

-In my `~/.bashrc` file I have links to several shell scripts stored in my <code>~/Shell</code> directory.
-Both my <code>~/.bashrc</code> and the shell scripts in my <code>~/Shell</code> directory can be found at <a href = "https://github.com/fusion809/sabayon-scripts">this GitHub repository</a>.
-Here is my current <code>~/.bashrc</code> file:[^7]
+In my `~/.bashrc` file I have links to several shell scripts stored in my `~/Shell` directory.
+Both my `~/.bashrc` and the shell scripts in my `~/Shell` directory can be found at [this GitHub repository](https://github.com/fusion809/sabayon-scripts).
+Here is my current `~/.bashrc` file:[^7]
 ```bash
 # /etc/skel/.bashrc
 #